-After filling out a City of Boerne General employment application, the candidate must take a written exam.
-Candidates are required to pass all portions of the exam with a 70% or higher in order to move on to the next step in the hiring process.
+After completing a City of Boerne general employment application, the candidate must take a written exam.
+Candidates are required to pass all portions of the exam with a 70% or higher to move on to the next step in the hiring process.

-After the completion of the written exam, applicants will be given the Boerne Police Department Application which will be turned in at a date specified by the Department.
-This includes specified required documents such as birth certificates, driver's license, transcripts, etc...
+After completion of the written exam, applicants will be given the Boerne Police Department Application which will be turned in at a date specified by the department.
+This includes specified required documents such as birth certificates, driver’s license, and transcripts.

-Oral/Interview BoardThose applicants who successfully pass the written test will move on to the Oral/Interview board.
+Applicants who successfully pass the written test will move on to the interview board phase.
 The board will consist of a panel of officers of the Boerne Police Department.
-The applicants will be notified of their date and time of the board after their written exam.
+The applicants will be notified of the date and time of their interview board after their written exam.

 Physical Agility Requirements

-Applicants may be disqualified for reasons to include but not limited to previous criminal record, driving records (Example: multiple tickets/crashes within 2 years), dishonorable discharge from the military, prior *drugs use, financial/credit responsibility.
-Each applicant's history will be reviewed on a case-by-case decision.
+Applicants may be disqualified for reasons that include but are not limited to previous criminal record, driving records (example: multiple tickets/crashes within two years), dishonorable discharge from the military, prior drugs use*, and financial/credit responsibility.
+Each applicant’s history will be reviewed on a case-by-case decision.
 For more details please click on link TCOLE Disqualifications.